kh8fb/pretrained-models/bert-itpt-imdb/README.md

 This is the command line interface for running sentiment analysis with the pretrained model.
 After downloading the model and activating the conda environment, this can be called with

-      python3.8 cli_sentiment.py -m /path/to/model.pth -s "I hated this movie!
-It was awful!!" --cpu
+      python3.8 cli_sentiment.py -m /path/to/model.pth -s "I hated this movie\!
+It was awful\!" --cpu

 ### get_prediction.py
 Script with function, `get_prediction` that can be imported and utilized in other scripts to quickly obtain the setniment analysis of a sentence.